My role & responsibilities:

 Education:

-Master of Education; Gonzaga University
+MEd, Gonzaga University

-Bachelor of Arts, Archaeology; University of Calgary
+BA, Archaeology, University of Calgary

 Industry Accomplishments:

-Working on human remains detection certification for my dog, Rosie (complete in 2027)
+Currently working on human remains detection certification for my dog, Rosie (complete in 2027)

 A few fun facts for when we meet!

-My Inspiration: Peter Carruthers - “Heritage is like water to a fish.
-The fish doesn’t realize how important the water is until the water is gone.”
+My Inspiration: “Heritage is like water to a fish.
+The fish doesn’t realize how important the water is until the water is gone.” - Peter Carruthers

 Fav Bands: Rush, Johnny Cash, Steve Earle, Tom Waits